dmaack/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    It’s a user interface component library in JS.
+Manages a lot of data without bogging down the DOM.
+It’s super scaleable, reusable, and east to write.
+It renders UI really well.

 - [ ] What does it mean to _think_ in react?

+    To approach data flow by thinking in components.
+You need to be able to breakdown an application in components

 - [ ] Describe state.

+    State is data we want to display to the screen for user interfaces.
+React had created  a way to offload a lot of the ‘state’ (or data) from the DOM which helps applications take care of a lot of data.

 - [ ] Describe props.

+    Props are helper objects that allow components to share state.
+Props are read only data and we never make changes to props data.
+This helps with debugging and keeping code clean

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    A side effect is anything that affects something outside the scope of the function being executed.
+Most commonly used for fetching data and avoids bugs and inconsistencies in our app.

 ## Project Set Up